magento/magento2-kubernetes-devbox/README.md

 ## What You get

+:warning: This project is under development and may become official Magento DevBox in the future.
+There is also a [DevBox for Magento Cloud](https://github.com/magento/magento-cloud-docker).

 It's expected that the Magento 2 project source code will be located and managed on the host to allow quick indexing of project files by IDE.
-All other infrastructure is deployed on the guest machine.
+All other infrastructure is deployed in kubernetes cluster on Minikube.

-Current DevBox aims to support multi-service deployment in one click.
-It is optimized for development scenarios using local environment.
+Current DevBox aims to support multi-service multi-instance deployment in one click.
+Multiple Magento projects should be installed in a single Kubernetes cluster and share resoruces.
+Each of the Magento projects may be deployed as a monolith or a set of services.
+The DevBox is optimized for development scenarios using local environment.

-The environment for Magento EE development is also configured.
+The environment also suitable for for Magento Commerce and Magento B2B development.

 <!--It is easy to [install multiple Magento instances](#multiple-magento-instances) based on different codebases simultaneously.-->

 The [project initialization script](init_project.sh) configures a complete development environment:

 <!-- 1.
 Adds some missing software on the host -->
- 1. Configures all software necessary for Magento 2: Nginx, PHP 7.x, MySQL 5.6, Git, Composer, XDebug, Rabbit MQ, Varnish
+ 1. Configures all software necessary for Magento 2: Nginx, PHP 7.x, MySQL 5.6, Git, Composer, XDebug, Redis, Rabbit MQ, Varnish
- 1. Installs Magento 2 from Git repositories or Composer packages (can be configured via `checkout_source_from` option in [etc/config.yaml](etc/config.yaml.dist))
+ 1. Installs Magento 2 from Git repositories or Composer packages (can be configured via `checkout_source_from` option in [etc/instance/config.yaml](etc/instance/config.yaml.dist))
 <!-- 1.
 Configures PHP Storm project (partially at the moment)-->
 <!-- 1.
 Installs NodeJS, NPM, Grunt and Gulp for front end development